Prices from £17.99

 This depends on when you start taking Rigevidon.
 If you take it on day 1 of your period, it will work straight away.
 If you start on day 2-5 of your period, you will need to use a barrier protection (such as condoms) for the first 7 days when having sex.

-If you have an irregular or short period, use a form of barrier protection for 7 days.
+If you have an irregular or short period, use a form of barrier protection for the first 7 days.

 Does Rigevidon help acne?